brimdata/zed/docs/data-model/zed.md

 The binding between a named type and its underlying type is local in scope and need not be unique across a sequence of values.

-A type name may be any UTF-8 string excluding the names of primitive type or "error".
+A type name may be any UTF-8 string excluding the names of primitive type.

 For example, if "port" is a named type for `int16`, then two values of type "port" have the same type but a value of type port and a value of type int16